-7.2.5 Are the factors that influence delivery addressed?
+7.2.9 Have factors that influence the delivery strategy been addressed?

-Evidence expected Status/Ref Key factors influencing the delivery strategy have been considered; and Efficiency and predictability of delivery process have been considered, including a to address any deviation from the delivery strategy, including communication with stakeholders and suppliers.
+Evidence expected Status/Ref Factors influencing the delivery strategy have been considered; and Efficiency and predictability of process considered, including how deviation from plan and timetable will be addressed and stakeholder and supplier communication.

-7.2.6 Will the delivery strategy facilitate communication and cooperation between all parties involved?
+7.2.10 Will the outline delivery strategy facilitate communication and cooperation between all parties involved?

-Evidence expected Status/Ref Communication strategy and support mechanisms in place;Delivery strategy includes: Early involvement of suppliers to ensure design is informed by the delivery process; and Defined performance criteria with key performance indicators and a system for measuring performance
+Evidence expected Status/Ref 밑 Communication strategy and support mechanisms; Delivery strategy includes early involvement of suppliers so design is informed by delivery; and Defined performance criteria with performance indicators and a system for measuring performance.